Jai Uttal: Albums

 In 2003, Uttal began the first of several recordings focused on the practice of bhakti yoga (kirtan) for the Sounds True label.
-These have included: Kirtan!
-The Art and Practice of Ecstatic Chant, Music for Yoga and Other Joys, Loveland, Dial M for Mantra, and Pranayama, a collaboration with his wife, yoga teacher and bhakti dancer, Nubia Teixeira.
-The two had a son, Ezra, which led to Uttal's inspiration to focus his work towards kids.
+These have included Kirtan!
+The Art and Practice of Ecstatic Chant, Music for Yoga and Other Joys, Loveland, Dial M for Mantra, and Pranayama, a collaboration with his wife, yoga teacher and bhakti dancer Nubia Teixeira.
+The two had a son, Ezra, which led to Uttal's inspiration to focus his work on kids.
 Uttal began to lead children's kirtan events near his home in Northern California and he created an album especially for children entitled Kirtan Kids: The Elephant, the Monkey, and the Little Butter Thief.
 In addition to those, Uttal also hosted donation-based events at several yoga studios.
 At these particular events, children would sit around in a circle and listen as Uttal told “colorful stories drawn from Ramayana and other Indian myths.”
 The chants during these events were kid-friendly versions.

 “Kirtan Kids recreates the feeling of these events and gives parents a new way to introduce children to kirtan.”
 The album features “an elephant solo, the sounds of banging pots and pans, and music from about a dozen instruments, including the glockenspiel and a toy piano.”
 The album also includes “narrated tales of Gopala, the child form of Krishna; the elephant-headed god Ganesha; and the monkey god Hanuman.”

-In 2014 Jai Uttal with Ben Leinbach released Lifeline which explores a decade of their collaborations sequenced as an unfolding musical celebration of their favorite tracks ranging from the unadorned primordial chant to layered sacred sound immersions.”
+In 2014 Jai Uttal with Ben Leinbach released Lifeline, which explores a decade of their collaborations sequenced as an unfolding musical celebration of their favorite tracks ranging from the unadorned primordial chant to layered sacred sound immersions.”

-In 2014 Uttal revisited Shiva Station also with Ben Leinbach and re-created his 1997 work to "bring us closer to the music itself with unadorned, intimate arrangements that illuminate directly the spiritual heart of each composition."”
+In 2014 Uttal revisited Shiva Station also with Ben Leinbach and re-created his 1997 work to "bring us closer to the music itself with unadorned, intimate arrangements that illuminate directly the spiritual heart of each composition."

-In addition to his own works, Uttal also owns the back catalogue of Private Stock Records, which was his father's record label in the 1970s.
+In addition to his own works, Uttal owns the back catalogue of Private Stock Records, which was his father's record label in the 1970s.